Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 22 Ballandean Pyramid

 Did you know there’s a pyramid in Australia?
-A bit unusual we know but it makes a great photo opportunity.
+It’s a bit unusual, we know, but it makes a great photo opportunity.
 The Ballandean Pyramid is just outside of Stanthorpe and stands 17.5 metres high and 30 metres square at the base.
-The structure is built from blocks of local granite, a full 7500 tonnes of rock and took 8 months to complete.
+The structure is built from blocks of local granite, a full 7500 tonnes of rock, and took 8 months to complete.

-Unfortunately, the pyramid is on private property so you can’t get all that close, but you can take a photograph from a distance.
+Unfortunately, the pyramid is on private property, so you can’t get very close, but you can take a photograph from a distance.

 Location: Jacobsens Road, Ballandean